datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 1.Split the data into training data and test data

-2.Calculate the Average Number of Bikes Rented every Hour for the test data.
+2.Calculate the Average Number of Bikes Rented every hour for the test data.
 This becomes your prediction.

 3.Calculate the Null RMSE value by taking into consideration these predictions